Nickel Plate Road 765: Second excursion service

-The 2015 schedule for 765 consisted of: July 18–19: Fort Wayne, Indiana to Lafayette, Indiana, on the route of the old Wabash Cannonball.
-On the weekend of July 25–26, the Berkshire hauled excursions from Youngstown, Ohio to Ashtabula, Ohio.
-On the weekend of August 1–2, it traveled on the former Erie Railroad from Buffalo, New York to Corning, New York; the highlight of the trip was the run over the Portage Viaduct at Letchworth State Park.
-On the weekend of August 22–23, 765 ran from Allentown, Pennsylvania to Pittston, Pennsylvania.
-While in Scranton, Pennsylvania in August–September for Steamtown National Historic Site's RailFest 2015, the locomotive was housed in the roundhouse alongside Nickel Plate Road 759.
+The 2015 schedule for No. 765 consisted of: July 18–19: Fort Wayne, Indiana, to Lafayette, Indiana, on the route of the old Wabash Cannonball.
+On the weekend of July 25–26, the Berkshire hauled excursions from Youngstown, Ohio, to Ashtabula, Ohio.
+On the weekend of August 1–2, it traveled on the former Erie Railroad from Buffalo, New York, to Corning, New York; the highlight of the trip was the run over the Portage Viaduct at Letchworth State Park.
+On the weekend of August 22–23, No. 765 ran from Allentown, Pennsylvania, to Pittston, Pennsylvania.
+While in Scranton, Pennsylvania, in August–September for Steamtown National Historic Site's RailFest 2015, the locomotive was housed in the roundhouse alongside Nickel Plate Road 759.

 Between 2016 and 2018, the FWRHS teamed up with Metra, Chicago's commuter rail system, to pull excursions; the 765 pulled excursions between the North Glenview station, on Metra's Milwaukee District / North Line, and Janesville, Wisconsin, with the train being called the Varsity in June 2016.
-Plans also called for an excursion from Chicago's Union Station to Galesburg, Illinois, in a partnership with Amtrak, as the Galesburg Zephyr: a trip that was eventually canceled due to low ticket sales.
 At that time in August, No. 765 regained its original mars light.
-In 2017 and 2018, the 765 pulled the Joliet Rocket over Metra's Rock Island District between Joliet and Chicago, with music and food being provided for passengers at Chicago's LaSalle Street Station, which was, at one point, the Chicago terminus for the Nickel Plate Road.
-The 765, on these excursions, pulled the train into Chicago, with a Metra locomotive pulling the train back to Joliet, due to no place to turn-around either the train or the 765 alone in a timely manner.

-In 2020, 765 was unable to pull any excursions due to the COVID-19 pandemic and was only steamed up on the weekend of October 2-4th, 2020.
+In 2017 and 2018, No. 765 pulled the Joliet Rocket over Metra's Rock Island District between Chicago and Joliet, with music and food being provided for passengers at Chicago's LaSalle Street Station, which was originally the Chicago terminus for the NKP.
+In 2020, No. 765 was unable to pull any excursions due to the COVID-19 pandemic and was only steamed up on the weekend of October 2-4th, 2020.

 In September 2021, No. 765 returned to the Cuyahoga Valley Scenic once more to pull more excursion trains on their trackage, and during the final days of this visit, the locomotive reunited in Bellevue with another fellow NKP 2-8-4 No. 757, which recently received a cosmetic restoration by the Mad River and NKP Railroad Museum.
-From July to October 2022, the No. 765 locomotive visited the Indiana Northeastern Railroad, hauling the Indiana Rail Experience excursions on their trackage as part of a multi-year partnership between them and the FWRHS.
+Since 2022, the No. 765 locomotive has visited the Indiana Northeastern Railroad to haul the Indiana Rail Experience excursions on their trackage as part of a multi-year partnership between them and the FWRHS.
+In January 2025, it was announced that No. 765 would return to the Cuyahoga Valley Scenic Railroad for the first time in three years; the locomotive was unable to visit during the 2023 and 2024 seasons due to track issues.
+No. 765 operated the Cuyahoga Valley's "Steam in the Valley" excursions on April 25–27 and May 2–4.
+On May 10, 2025, No. 765 operated a series of employee excursions over the Wheeling and Lake Erie Railway from Brewster, Ohio to Bowerston, Ohio for their 35th Anniversary Celebration, marking the engines first excursions over the Wheeling since 1989.